 Unlike most of the mountains in the world, where you need to take hours of hiking just to reach the summit, Mount Fansipan would not require you to.
 There is a cable car from Sapa going straight to the peak of the roof of Indochina.
 From an old trail that takes days to finish, you can now travel to the top of Fansipan in just 15 minutes.
 Awesome, right?

-What will surprise you when you climb mount Fansipan are the enormous structures on the summit.
-It is just totally unbelievable how structures were constructed in the middle of nowhere up in the mountains.
+The enormous structures on the summit will surprise you when you climb mount Fansipan.
+It is totally unbelievable how structures were constructed in the middle of nowhere up in the mountains.

 If something totally distinguishes Vietnam from any other place in the world, that would be its people.
 Though they might look like any other Southeast Asian, Vietnamese people show sharp qualities that make them who they are.

 First of all, the hat.
-Everywhere you go, you can see Vietnamese wearing Non La.
-For like I who grew up in a society where people always try to look like westerners, seeing people wearing their traditional stuff is really admirable.
+Everywhere you go, you can see Vietnamese wearing Non-La.
+For me, who grew up in a society where people always try to look like westerners, seeing people wearing their traditional stuff is really admirable.
 Vietnamese are proud of themselves, and they keep their identity.

-When I arrived in Hanoi, one of the scenes that I was enticed with are the motorbikes.
+When I arrived in Hanoi, one of the scenes that I was enticed by was the motorbikes.
 They are everywhere!
-I was once on the third floor of a building in Dong Kinh Nghia Thuc Square, and there I watch in fascination how Vietnamese use their streets.
-There are hundreds of Vietnamese on their motorbikes coming from all sides shuffling in an open intersection and are not colliding with each other!
+I was once on the third floor of a building in Dong Kinh Nghia Thuc Square, and there I watched in fascination how the Vietnamese use their streets.
+There are hundreds of Vietnamese on their motorbikes coming from all sides, shuffling in an open intersection, and are not colliding with each other!

-Ultimately, what most inspired me in my trip to Vietnam are the locals from the countryside.
+Ultimately, the locals from the countryside most inspired me on my trip to Vietnam.
 Their simple life reminded me of humility and how I should apply it to myself every day of my life.

 The place where it all started, ended, and where I’m coming back, Hanoi.
 I really love Hanoi because it made my whole Vietnam journey complete right away on the first day!
 It has the charm of my ideal city.

 At that time, everyone was either performing, playing games, or singing!
-Locals are playing Vietnamese musical instruments, singing and playing traditional and contemporary songs.
-Foreigners and few locals are playing puzzles and mini-games.
-Kids are playing, adults are dancing.
+Locals play Vietnamese musical instruments, sing, and play traditional and contemporary songs.
+Foreigners and a few locals are playing puzzles and mini-games.
+Kids are playing, and adults are dancing.

-It felt like I’ve found utopia for the first time in my life.
+It felt like I’d found a utopia for the first time in my life.
 It will forever inspire me to travel to Vietnam and to other places over and over again.
 To find and feel that bliss one more time.

 Save it on Pinterest.